 A common feature of many Party List PR systems is an electoral threshold – a pre-set bar that parties have to reach if they want to win seats.

 The exact level at which the threshold is set varies from country to country.
-The lowest is in the Netherlands, where a party has to win just 0.67% of the vote nationally to win a seat, and the highest is currently Turkey’s 10% ‘mega-threshold’ (though there are currently plans to reduce this).
+The lowest is in the Netherlands, where a party has to win just 0.67% of the vote nationally to win a seat, and the highest is currently Turkey’s 10% ‘mega-threshold’ (EDIT: This was reduced to 7% in March 2022).
 Most electoral thresholds are, however, somewhere between 3 and 5%.

 The main argument in favour of electoral thresholds is that they reduce party system fragmentation – i.e. parties splitting into smaller ones – with countries with higher thresholds generally having fewer significant parties than those with no or low thresholds.
 This is typically seen as desirable as a higher number of significant parties often leads to government formation becoming more difficult.
 There is also a worry that, with no threshold, extremist parties can win a few seats and then use their parliamentary presence to gain legitimacy.